Seelengrab/Seelengrab.github.io/articles/Julia Abstractions for Arduino registers/index.md

 Base.getindex(r::Register) = volatile_load(r)
 ```

+This does hook into the same exact machinery that regular `Array`s in julia use - so in a sense, `Register` and `Pin` are a kind of array!

 For `Pin`s, at the moment this has a `volatile_load` of the register and masks the bit out, though I may change that later to a simple
 bit load (`BLD`) instruction, so that a load requires fewer cycles.
+I haven't actually clocked/checked whether this is worth it though, since
+using that instruction means I have to get the value out of a special bit of the `SREG` register (which could be as expensive as just loading directly).

 Similarly, I've defined `setindex` to allow setting a whole value or just a single bit: